-Our Values
+Our values

 - Treat everyone we meet in the course of our work with dignity and respect. - Demonstrate through our actions our commitment to quality. - Communicate effectively, working with others as part of a team. - Display a positive attitude at every opportunity. - The Board measures the quality of its services on an ongoing basis via patient and customer satisfaction surveys.
 The Board's Performance and Planning Committee uses our corporate balanced scorecard to review how the Board is performing against set indicators, including the use of available resources.
 This information is also reviewed at every meeting of the Senior Management Team and the Board.
+Clinical Dashboards have also been implemented within clinical areas and whilst are at an early stage of being embedded into practice they aim to provide quality performance in a timely manner for clinical service areas.